TuwaIO/nova-uikit/packages/nova-core/README.md

 Nova Core solves this by:

-1.  **Providing Unified Design Tokens:** A comprehensive CSS variable system that ensures visual consistency across all components.
-2.  **Offering Smart Utilities:** Battle-tested helper functions like the `cn` utility that combines `clsx` and `tailwind-merge` for conflict-free styling.
+1.  **Offering Smart Utilities:** Battle-tested helper functions like the `cn` utility that combines `clsx` and `tailwind-merge` for conflict-free styling.
-3.  **Supplying Common Hooks:** A collection of reusable React hooks for common Web3 UI patterns.
+2.  **Supplying Common Hooks:** A collection of reusable React hooks for common Web3 UI patterns.
-4.  **Ensuring Tailwind CSS v4 Integration:** Seamless compatibility with modern Tailwind CSS workflows.
+3.  **Ensuring Tailwind CSS v4 Integration:** Seamless compatibility with modern Tailwind CSS workflows.

 -----